talkdai/dialog/README.md

 faq,promotions,loyalty-program,"The company XYZ has a loyalty program when you refer new customers you get a discount on your next purchase, ..."
 ```

+To load the knowledge base into the database, make sure the database is up and then, inside `src` folder, run `make load-data`.

 ### `.toml` prompt configuration

 The `[prompt.header]`, `[prompt.suggested]`, and `[fallback.prompt]` fields are mandatory fields used for processing the conversation and connecting to the LLM.